michelleyang0606/info2950team/README.md

 (65 million user anime ratings, 300k users and 17k animes )
 Files:
 - **MAL_anime_sept20.csv**
 17,058 animes containing information on title, anime_id, airing status, number of episodes, and synopsis.
+Does not contain data on anime rating -- only ratings for individual users
 - **user_watches_sept20.csv**
  68,235,827 user animelist ratings with the score and watch status.
 - **usersID_sept20.csv**